-Emergency Services - Fire and Rescue Lead Organisation(s) West Sussex Fire and Rescue Service - West Sussex County Council (the Fire Authority) Sources of Information Fire and Rescue Services Act 2004 South East Fire and Rescue Services' Regional Management Board West Sussex Fire and Rescue Service Plan 2010-15 West Sussex Fire and Rescue Service Annual Report 2013/14 Key Issues The main duties of West Sussex Fire & Rescue Service under the Fire and Rescue Services Act 2004 are to provide, train and equip the Service for firefighting; protecting people and property from fire; promoting fire safety; and rescuing people from road traffic collisions.
+Emergency Services - Fire and Rescue e and Rescue Lead Organisation(s) West Sussex Fire and Rescue Service - West Sussex County Council (the Fire Authority) Sources of Information Fire and Rescue Services Act 2004 South East Fire and Rescue Services' Regional Management Board West Sussex Fire and Rescue Service Plan 2010-15 West Sussex Fire and Rescue Service Annual Report 2013/14 Key Issues The main duties of West Sussex Fire & Rescue Service under the Fire and Rescue Services Act 2004 are to provide, train and equip the Service for firefighting; protecting people and property from fire; promoting fire safety: and rescuing people from road traffic collisions.
 Under the Civil Contingencies Act 2004, the Fire Authority has a role and responsibility to work in partnership to plan for, and respond to, civil emergencies.
 The vision of the West Sussex Fire and Rescue Service is: 'A Fire and Rescue Service serving its community, businesses and visitors by making West Sussex a safer place to live, work and visit'.
 The 2010-15 Service Plan identifies five Strategic Aims: Reducing the number of emergency incidents and their consequences Working with partners to build a safer, stronger, healthier and more sustainable community Safe, healthy and competent employees Value for money services Reducing the service's impact on the environment West Sussex Fire and Rescue Service now deal with fewer fires but an increasing number of vehicle collisions and floods.
 Greater emphasis is also now placed on undertaking work on fire prevention and community safety.
 Developers will need to continue to liaise with West Sussex County Council Highways Department to ensure that suitable access to new development is provided.
 There may also be the need to carry out work to ensure that sufficient supplies of water in terms of volume and pressure are available.
 The developer should provide the infrastructure required to serve a new development at no cost to the emergency service.
 Existing Provision Burgess Hill, East Grinstead and Haywards Heath Fire Stations have a variable crewing system wholetime and retained.
 This provides day crewing wholetime (Monday-Friday) and on-call firefighters providing 24-hour cover.
 There are on-call firefighters providing 24-hour cover at Hurstpierpoint Fire Station and Turners Hill Fire Station.
-The control rooms of East Sussex Fire & Rescue and West Sussex Fire & Rescue were brought together in May 2014 in a new combined operation at Haywards Heath - the Sussex Control Centre.
+The control rooms of East Sussex Fire & Rescue and West Sussex Fire & Rescue were brought together in May 2014 in a new combined operation at Haywards Heath - the Sussex Fire & Rescue were brought together in May 2014 in a new combined operation at Haywards Heath - the Sussex Control Centre.
 Planned Provision There is no planned increase in provision in the District at present.
 Sources of Funding Funding for the fire service is provided by West Sussex County Council and comes from two main sources: Grant funding from central Government Council tax There is no additional precept for fire and rescue services on council tax bills in West Sussex.
-The fire and rescue budget is considered as part of the wider provision of county council services.
-Developers will also be required to contribute towards works that may be needed to fulfil the fire authority's duty to ensure the provision of an adequate access and supply of water for firefighting.
-In addition, the developer may be required to make a proportionate contribution towards the provision of new firefighting services or facilities to enable the fire and rescue service to meet its statutory requirements and prescribed standards of fire cover for the area.
+The fire and rescue budget is considered as part of the wider provision of county council services. cover for the area.
 The costs are based on the additional population coming from the new development.
-Further Information West Sussex Fire & Rescue Service

-Emergency Services - Police Lead Organisation(s) Sussex Police Sussex Police & Crime Commissioner Sources of Information Sussex Police and Crime Commissioner - Safer in Sussex: Police and Crime Plan 2013/2017 Sussex Police Authority - Operational Delivery Plan 2014 Sussex Police Authority - Sussex Police Estates and Facilities Department: Estates Strategy 2013-2018
+Further Information West Sussex Fire & Rescue Service Emergency Services - Police Ce Lead Organisation(s) Sussex Police Sussex Police & Crime Commissioner Sources of Information Sussex Police and Crime Commissioner - Safer in Sussex: Police and Crime Plan 2013/2017 Sussex Police Authority - Operational Delivery Plan 2014 Sussex Police Authority - Sussex Police Estates and Facilities Department: Estates Strategy 2013-2018